 Our policy is to clean up and restore the work area as soon as possible.
 After the pipeline is backfilled and tested, disturbed areas are restored as close as possible to their original contours.
 Restoration measures are maintained until the area is restored, as closely as possible, to its original condition.

 Williams proposes to use a shore to water HDD for the shoreline approach and a water to water HDD crossing of the Ambrose Channel.
 This technology will enable Williams to avoid sensitive environmental areas near the shoreline while burying the pipe at depths greater than could be achieved with traditional trenching.
 Williams is proposing a drill under the Ambrose Channel to ensure the pipe is buried at depths to ensure it is adequately protected.
+From there it will be tied back into the existing Transco offshore pipeline.

 In 2016 the company conducted extensive sub-sea survey work in the project area to fully identify the location of environmentally sensitive areas on the ocean floor.
 Extensive hydrographic & geophysical surveys were conducted using the very latest multi-beam echo sounder, side scan sonar, magnetometer and sub-bottom profiler, technology.
 As a result, Williams has been able to develop a proposed route that minimizes environmental impacts, including avoiding hard live-bottoms entirely.